 Journal Entry for Prepaid Expenses

-The following different prepaid expenses journal entries give an understanding of the most common type of situations of how prepaid expense is recorded and accounted for.
-As there are situations where the Journal Entry for Prepaid expense can be passed, it is not possible to provide all the types of situations.
+The following different prepaid expenses journal entries explain the most common type of situations of how prepaid expenses are recorded and accounted for.
+As there are situations where the Journal Entry for Prepaid expense can be passed, it is impossible to provide all the situations.

 How to Record Prepaid Expenses?